-Times have changed so radically since then that, in the face of real disasters like the Three Mile Island “partial meltdown” in 1979, the explosion and fire at Chernobyl in 1986, the 2011 earthquake and Tsunami-sparked disaster in Japan or... the election of Donald Trump, many people are deceptively calm.
+Times have changed so radically since then that, in the face of real disasters like the Three Mile Island “partial meltdown” in 1979, the explosion and fire at Chernobyl in 1986, the 2011 earthquake and Tsunami-sparked disaster in Japan, the election of Donald Trump, or even a deadly virus, many people are deceptively calm.
+Some simply refuse to believe it.

-Are we really so confident about our ability to cope and recover, or have we given in to an overarching pessimism about the future of the planet and fate of humanity?
+Are we really so confident about our ability to cope and recover, or have we given in to an overarching pessimism about the fate of the planet and future of humanity?

 Many futurologists, an academic specialty that emerged about 40 years ago, continue to warn that the environment is critically damaged.
 Yet this sounds positively cautious when compared to the diverse images of social calamity projected through films, books and the news media.
-There have always been such predictions, but in the last few decades they have proliferated almost as rapidly as nuclear weapons during a Cold War.
+Long before Covid 19, pandemics and outbreaks were at the center of dozens of novel and films.
+Of course, there have always been such predictions.
+But in the last few decades they have proliferated almost as rapidly as nuclear weapons during a Cold War.
 Some dramatize a “big bang” theory –global devastation caused by some extinction level event.

 Fortunately, a few do chart a slightly hopeful future, one in which humanity either smartens up in time to save itself or manages to survive.